masai-oss/sample_project/src/server/README.md

 ### After cloning follow the steps to setup

-1. Create virtual environment with `pipenv/virtualenv` for python version 3.7.3 (or higher)
+1. Create virtual environment with `pipenv/virtualenv` for python version 3.7.3 (or higher), visit this [link](https://github.com/masai-oss/open-template/wiki/Virtual-Environment-Guide) for Virtualenv Guide.
 2. Activate the virtual environment `source <virtual_environment_name>/bin/activate`
 3. `pip install -r requirements.txt`

 ### To start the server
 ``` python manage.py run ```

 ### To add the models